jamie-mttk/vueWrapper/MANUAL.md

 ### General

-We highly recommand to go through all the demo first and then read this manual.
+We highly recommand to go through all the demos first and then read this manual.
-The below introduction are based on element plus.
+The below introduction is based on [element plus](https://github.com/element-plus/element-plus).
 But this project can work with other component library as well.
-The structure config file is as below.
+The structure of the config is as below.

 ```sh